jonasbn/til/python/what_is_wheel.md

 I found the answer on StackOverflow

 Apparently a wheel is a prebuilt version of the distribution.
-So if you go to pypi.org and searhc for `lxml` you can under [files][lxmlfiles] find a listing of available wheels.
+So if you go to pypi.org and search for `lxml` you can under [files][lxmlfiles] find a listing of available wheels.

 Luckily my issue was solved by the addition of a wheel to the repository at pypi.org so I did not have to dig into building dependencies based on C libraries in Python.